pagioro/The_Good_Reader/TESTING.md

 * Result: The navigation bar is visible on every site page.
 The links are toggled for a better user experience when viewed on smaller screens.
 * Verdict: Code functions as intended.

+#### Logo

+* Expected Outcome: When clicking the logo, the user should be redirected to the home page.
+* Test: I tried clicking the logo from all different site pages as a logged-in user or not.
+* Result: Whenever I clicked the logo, I was redirected to the home page.
+* Verdict: Code functions as intended.

+#### Home Link

+* Expected Outcome: The user should be redirected to the Home page when clicking the Home link.
+* Test: I tried clicking the Home link from all different pages on the site, both as a logged-in user and not.
+* Result: Whenever I clicked the Home link, I was redirected to the home page.
+* Verdict: Code functions as intended.